aws-samples/sample-field-workforce-safety-ai-assistant/README.md

 ```bash
 cdk deploy FieldWorkForceSafetyMainStack --require-approval never --context collaborator_foundation_model="claude-3-5-haiku-20241022-v1:0" --context supervisor_foundation_model="anthropic.claude-3-7-sonnet-20250219-v1:0"
 ```

+7. After CDK deployment, you can find the frontend URL in the stack outputs displayed in your terminal -- this is your application URL.
+Click on the URL to open the application

 ## Clean Up
 To avoid further charges, follow the tear down procedure: